Thrums Veterinary Group

 and home with her husband and their Labrador and cat.

-Outside work you will either find Moray out walking his Welsh Terrier (Morgan) or fly
+Outside work you will either find Moray out walking his Smooth Fox Terrier (Rogue) or fly

 fishing for trout at a wild hill loch.

 Moray worked at the Government Animal Health Office in Perth for seven years before

 joining Thrums, so for initial queries on Pet Passports or similar, Moray will be able to help.

 Irene has worked with Thrums since 2006.
 Outside work Irene enjoys hacking